osgi/osgi.enroute.site/_services/org.osgi.service.event.md

 # Example Usage

-The following code shows a component that sends an event every second using the [scheduler](scheduler).
+The following code shows a component that sends an event every second using the [scheduler][scheduler].

     @Component(property=CronJob.CRON+"=* * * * * ?")
     public class EventSource {